Value-distribution of quartic Hecke $L$-functions: PROOF OF PROPOSITION

 Let $\Pi(x)$ be the number of prime ideals in $K$ with norms not exceeding $x$, and let $\Pi_{\sigma}(y)$ be the number of prime ideals satisfying \eqref{eqn:condition2}.
 It follows from the above consideration that if $y$ is large enough, then

 for all sufficiently small $\delta>0$.
 Consequently,

 where $C$ can be chosen according to the values of $\sigma$ and $\delta$.
 This completes the proof of Proposition \ref{mainprop2}.

 {\bf Acknowledgments.} P. G. is supported in part by NSFC grant 11871082 and L. Z. by the FRG grant PS43707 and the Faculty Silverstar Award PS49334.
 Parts of this work were done when P. G. visited the University of New South Wales (UNSW) in August 2018.
 He wishes to thank UNSW for the invitation, financial support and warm hospitality during his pleasant stay.
+Finally, the authors would like to thank the anonymous referee for his/her comments and suggestions.